-Sappi Forest Products securitization facility.
-Sappi sells the majority of its ZAR receivables to FirstRand Bank Limited.
-Sappi retains a small proportion of the credit risk attached to each underlying receivable.
+Sappi Southern Africa securitization facility.
+Sappi sells the majority of its ZAR receivables to Rand Merchant Bank Limited, which issues commercial paper to finance the purchase of such receivables.
+Sappi does not guarantee the recoverability of any amounts, but shares proportionately with Rand Merchant Bank Limited the credit risk of each underlying receivable, after all recoveries, including insurance recoveries, with Sappi bearing 15% of such risk (and Rand Merchant Bank Limited the remainder).
 Sappi administers the collection of all amounts processed on behalf of the bank that are due from the customer.
 The purchase price of these receivables is adjusted dependent on the timing of the payment received from the client.
 The rate of discounting that is charged on the receivables is JIBAR (Johannesburg Inter Bank Agreed Rate) plus a spread.
 This structure is currently treated as an off balance sheet arrangement.

-We have no obligation to repurchase any receivables which may default and do not guarantee the recoverability of any amounts apart from 15% of the credit risk on the receivables on a proportionate basis, after all recoveries, including insurance recoveries.
-The total amount of trade receivables sold at the end of September 2009 amounted to US\$ 171 million (September 2008: US\$ 194 million).
-Details of the securitization program at the end of fiscal 2009 and 2008 are disclosed in the tables below.
+The total amount of trade receivables sold at the end of September 2010 amounted to US\$ 215 million (September 2009: US\$ 171 million).
+Details of the securitization program at the end of fiscal 2010 and 2009 are disclosed in the tables below.